-EU Commission is finalising the european data protection law called General Data Protection Regulation (GDPR) and it will try to approve it by the end of 2015.
-The law will unify the legal framework at EU level and will focus on new technologies to define lawful processing of users' data.
+EU Commission is finalizing the European data protection law called General Data Protection Regulation (GDPR) and it will try to approve it by the end of 2015.
+The law will unify the legal framework at EU level and will focus on new technologies to define the lawful processing of users' data.

 So what this really means to application developers?

-However, for application developers the GDPR on one side will simplify compliance, while on the other it will set higher and clear privacy standards and it will introduce some new concepts such as right to be forgotten, one-stop-shop, risk-based approach, privacy by design etc.
+However, for application developers, the GDPR on one side will simplify compliance, while on the other it will set higher and clear privacy standards and it will introduce some new concepts such as the right to be forgotten, one-stop-shop, risk-based approach, privacy by design etc.

 - propose Privacy by Design as the main set of principles driving application development.
 Proposed principles and best practices that suggest considering privacy from early stages of app development.